Sombre tit: Habitat and behaviour

-Sombre tits occur in low density in thin woodlands at the elevation range between 1000 and 1600 metres above sea level.
-Similar to the other tit species, the sombre tit is a cavity-nesting species, which makes the nests in the holes in juniper, willow, poplar, and other relevant tree species.
+Similar to the other tit species, the sombre tit is a cavity-nesting species, which nests in holes in juniper, willow, poplar, and other relevant tree species.
 In some cases they nest in iron pipes (e.g. the ones used for orchard fencing), and in artificial nest-boxes.

-The clutch usually consists on 4 to 9 eggs, having two clutches per year.
-The species appear to be resident in the country with slight local movements.
-They breed on mountain slopes and in open deciduous forest; lower down on in trees and bushes in rocky terrain, as well as in fruit orchards.
-The breeding season lasts from early April till end of July - beginning of August.
-The food mainly consists on insects.
+The clutch usually consists of 4 to 9 eggs, having two clutches per year.
+They breed on mountain slopes, in open deciduous forest, lower down on in trees and bushes in rocky terrain, and in fruit orchards.
+The breeding season lasts from early April until the beginning of August.